TutorLingua

 Bottom Line

 Preply's commission is one of the highest in the tutoring industry: 18-33% on regular lessons and 100% on trial lessons.
-A tutor earning $35/hour takes home as little as $23.45 — and that's before payment delays and currency conversion.
+A tutor earning $35/hour takes home as little as $23.45 — before payment delays and currency conversion.

 Preply uses a tiered commission system in 2026: new tutors pay 33% commission, decreasing to 25% after 50 hours taught, 22% after 200 hours, and 18% after 400+ hours.
 Additionally, your first trial lesson with each new student pays $0 to the tutor — Preply keeps 100%.